RageAgainstThePixel/com.rest.blockadelabs/README.md

 Exports the skybox with the requested export type.

+> ![NOTE]
-> Note: You can also specify the export types when initially generating a skybox.
+> You can also specify the export types when initially generating a skybox.

 ```csharp
 var skyboxId = 42;